domenic/grunt-amd-wrap/README.md

-# Grunt Plugin to Wrap CommonJS in AMD
+# Wrap CommonJS in AMD via Grunt

-This is a grunt plugin that will wrap your CommonJS modules into the [simplified CommonJS wrapper](https://github.com/amdjs/amdjs-api/wiki/AMD#simplified-commonjs-wrapping-) format, i.e.:
+This is a [Grunt](http://gruntjs.com/) plugin to wrap your CommonJS modules into the [simplified CommonJS wrapper](https://github.com/amdjs/amdjs-api/wiki/AMD#simplified-commonjs-wrapping-) format, i.e.:

 ```js